QuintessentialForms/ParrotLUX/README.md

     * ComfyUI should run on port 8188
     * A1111 should run on port 7860
     * The app will support configuring ports etc. in the future
-* An Android tablet with a pen stylus input (for example, a Samsung Galaxy Tab), with Chrome installed.
+* The Chrome or Chromium browser, running on Android, Windows, or Linux.
-    * iPad may be supported in the future, and may already work.
-Untested.
+    * MacOS and iOS are untested.

 ### Install
 1. Clone this repository to a directory on your local device.